Why Is Advertising Pesto Banned In London?

 Long answer

 We've always found the UK government's HFSS legislation to be a woefully simplistic tool that lacks nuance and common sense.
-Anyone who thinks that extra virgin olive oil shouldn't be promoted to Londoners because it's bad for their health is quite clearly culinarily illiterate.
+Anyone who thinks that extra virgin olive oil shouldn't be promoted to Londoners because it's terrible for their health is quite clearly culinarily illiterate.

 It's not just olive oil that gets the cold shoulder.
 Stock cubes, cheese, soy sauce, and pesto are all regarded as corruptible foods that should be avoided if you want to live a long, healthy, and preferably skinny life.